jstaf/biol812-assignment/index.md

 5. Your boss has no idea what Git is or why you are using it.
    Explain the pros / cons of using Git for your research project.
-   Explain the pros / cons of hosting your project in a private repository on Github/Bitbucket/Gitlab/etc.
+   Explain the pros / cons of hosting your project in a public (or private) repository on Github/Bitbucket/Gitlab/etc.

 ## 3 - Submit a pull request